What's in your medicine cabinet?

 - Close the lids and secure with tape.

-- Hide containers in the trash.
+- Check to see if there is a permanent waste medication collection kiosk in your town or city.
+If not, hide medication containers in the trash.
 DO NOT put them in your recycle bin!

 *Unless the information sheet that came with your medication tells you to flush it down the drain.
 If you don't have the information sheet, visit the U.S. Food and Drug Administration web site, which lists drugs that should be flushed down the drain, and provides advice about how to dispose of other medications: